utsav0/daily-dev-tips/src/pages/posts/javascript-detecting-key-combinations.md

 ## Detecting key combinations in JavaScript

-We don't need to change much in our existing codebase from our normal key detection example.
+We don't need to change much in our existing codebase from our standard key detection example.

-On the KeyBoardEvent, we get specific data, including the boolean status of the four modifiers keys.
+On the KeyBoardEvent, we get specific data, including the boolean status of the four modifier keys.

 Check out this example where I pressed `Shift` + `Meta` + `f`.